IgorApplications/Age-of-Chess/README.md

 # Chess

-Age of Chess is a new cross-platform strategy based on classic chess with two modes: multiplayer, single player.
+Chess is a new cross-platform strategy based on classic chess with two modes: multiplayer, single player.